 Now onto the wines…

-Two Paddocks is not only the name of the company and the first vineyard, it is also the label of the flagship wine.
-Picnic is a lighter wine, from the easy drinking range.
+Two Paddocks is not only the name of the company and the first vineyard, but it is also the label of the flagship wine.
+The picnic is a lighter wine, from the easy drinking range.
 The top pinot noir, Two Paddocks Pinot Noir, is the result of the best grapes from all vineyards, whilst Picnic Pinot Noir is the more affordable version.
 Aside from pinot noir, there is also Picnic Riesling, which is grown at the Redbank vineyard and very good value for money.

 There are also the even more deluxe pinots produced from single vineyards in certain years: Two Paddocks The Last Chance Pinot Noir comes from the Last Chance vineyard in Alexandra (and the 2002 first vintage is said to be top), whilst Two Paddocks First Paddock Pinot Noir is from the very first vineyard at Gibbston.